soumilvavikar/graphql-apollo-router-performance-analysis/README.md

 ## Initial Setup

 1. Install Docker.
-2. Execute the `docker compose` command
+2. Execute the `docker compose` command.

+- This command will execute and start the local instance so the subgraphs,  the supergraph, and start sending traffic to it.
+- Refer to `docker-compose.yaml` file for more details on what all does the `docker compose` command would do.

 ```shell
 #Compose and start docker containers